krakenly/krakenly/README.md

 ## Features

 - 🔒 **100% Local**: All services run on your machine - no data leaves your system
-- 🔐 **Complete Privacy**: Your data never leaves your machine—no cloud uploads, no third-party access
-- 💰 **Zero Ongoing Costs**: No API fees, no subscriptions, no usage limits—run it as much as you want
-- 🎛️ **Full Control**: Choose your models, customize behavior, and own your entire AI stack
 - 🏠 **Home Server Ready**: Perfect for NAS, Raspberry Pi, or any always-on machine
 - ⚡ **Optimized**: Official images, ONNX embeddings, efficient LLM inference
 - 🤖 **Local LLM**: Uses Ollama with quantized models (`qwen2.5:3b` by default)